datacommonsorg/docsite/custom_dc/deploy_cloud.md

 ### Configure the deployment

 1. From the root directory of the `website` repo, using your favorite editor, copy `deploy/terraform-custom-datacommons/modules/terraform.tfvars.sample` and save it as a new file `deploy/terraform-custom-datacommons/modules/terraform.tfvars`.
 1. Edit the required variables to specify the relevant values.
-The `namespace` variable allows you uniquely identify the Data Commons deployment, in the case that you decide to set up multiple instances, e.g. development, staging, testing, production, etc. Since this is a development environment, you may want to have a suffix such as `-dev`.
+The `namespace` variable allows you uniquely identify the Data Commons deployment, in the case that you decide to set up [multiple instances](#multiple), e.g. development, staging, testing, production, etc. Since this is a development environment, you may want to have a suffix such as `-dev`.

-#### Edit optional variables
+#### Edit optional variables {#optional}

 All of the deployment options you can configure are listed in [deploy/terraform-custom-datacommons/modules/variables.tf](https://github.com/datacommonsorg/website/blob/master/deploy/terraform-custom-datacommons/modules/variables.tf){: target="_blank"}.
 We recommend you keep the default settings for most options at this point.
 However, you may want to override the following: